zulip/zulip/docs/custom-apps.md

 - Simple custom apps should be simple to write and deploy.
 - Custom app authors should be able to easily distribute their work.
-- Zulip should provide deployment support for mature, general-purpose bots, ideally either within organizations (a Zulip admin can vet her own custom apps and easily deploy them across upgrade cycles) or across organizations (custom apps get distributed with the Zulip tarball).
+- Zulip should provide deployment support for mature, general-purpose bots, ideally either within organizations (a Zulip admin can vet their own custom apps and easily deploy them across upgrade cycles) or across organizations (custom apps get distributed with the Zulip tarball).